hakimmurphy/weatherapp/README.md

 # weatherapp
-Weather app to tell the degrees from any city in the world.
+Weather app made with Node.js to tell the degrees from any city in the world.